 Finally, administrative costs include all utility costs to develop, implement, and manage the Plan, except payments to customers/trade allies (rebates and incentives).
-These costs include PPL Electric Utilities labor and materials, CSP labor and material, marketing, QA/QC and EM&V, tracking systems, legal, and the SWE costs.34 These Phase IV costs were based on PPL Electric Utilities wage rates; tracking system
+These costs include PPL Electric Utilities labor and materials, CSP labor and material, marketing, QA/QC and EM&V, tracking systems, legal, and the SWE costs.35 These Phase IV costs were based on PPL Electric Utilities wage rates; tracking system cost from prior phases; and EM&V costs from prior phases to reflect efficiencies, lessons learned, and revisions to prior phase systems and processes to increase Phase IV operational efficiency.

-34 PPLElectric Utilities' share of the SWE costs is not subject to the Act 129 cost cap.
+35 PPLElectric Utilities' share of the SWE costs is not subject to the Act 129 cost cap.